canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/git-hosting-on-launchpad.rst

 Next steps
 ----------

-Read more about Git hosting in the explanation section, :doc: `here <../../explanation/working-with-code/githosting>`_.
+Read more about Git hosting in the explanation section, :ref:`hosting-git-repositories`.